 Spread across 50 acres, the Lewis Ginter Botanical Garden is located in Richmond, the capital of Virginia.
 It is located in Lakeside.
 This garden proudly boasts a conservatory, a library café, as well as a tea-house restaurant.

 One of the most popular times to visit the Lewis Ginter Botanical Gardens is during the winter, actually.
-It is known for its GardenFest of Lights that brings in around 80,000 visitors annually!
+It is known for its GardenFest of Lights which brings in around 80,000 visitors annually!

 During the warmer months, however, you will find an interesting exhibit that focuses on the lives of tropical butterflies that is perfect for children.
 There are also frequent concerts and kids’ events.